-- ECD-3.1 Regularly assess and update target industries and collaborate with all educational institutions to support workforce development for specific industry needs. - ECD-3.2 Leverage the Greater San Marcos Partnership "Texas Innovation Corridor" identity to attract investment and new employment opportunities. - ECD-3.3 Plan for commercial land and employment centers consistent with the Preferred Scenario Map, including Class A office, industrial, and other uses to attract target industries. - ECD-3.4 Evaluate existing process for reviewing and scoring prospects for incentives as conditions change. - ECD-3.4 Develop partnerships to create transit connections between the community and major airports in nearby cities; and improve connections between the community and the San Marcos Regional Airport through enhanced transit, road, and utility infrastructure. - ECD-3.5 Continue to coordinate with the Greater San Marcos Partnership and educational institutions.
+- ECD-3.1 Regularly assess and update target industries and collaborate with all educational institutions to support workforce development for specific industry needs. - ECD-3.2 Leverage the Greater San Marcos Partnership "Texas Innovation Corridor" identity to attract investment and new employment opportunities. - ECD-3.3 Plan for commercial land and employment centers consistent with the Preferred Scenario Map, including Class A office, industrial, and other uses to attract target industries. - ECD-3.4 Develop and implement a standard process for reviewing and scoring prospects for incentives. - ECD-3.5 Develop partnerships to create transit connections between the community and major airports in nearby cities; and improve connections between the community and the San Marcos Regional Airport through enhanced transit, road, and utility infrastructure. - ECD-3.6 Continue to coordinate with the Greater San Marcos Partnership and educational institutions.